Friendship In Action is committed to supporting youth mental health through a variety of participatory programs.

 FIA believes in the ethos that ‘it takes a village to raise a child’ by recognizing those who are responsible for the children we usually work with.

 Supporting parents & caregivers to navigate the realities and emotions of the COVID-19 pandemic, will ultimately support the children.
-In response to this belief, FIA has launched support circles for Adults.

 For more information please email: email@example.com